GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 $ <eq:ssl:multi_source:decoding_unknown_sources>
 The neighborhood threshold $colMath(sigma_n, #olive)$ must be defined carefully for this process to succeed.
 If too low, some high frequency noise in the spatial spectrum could lead to several false positive angle detections.
-On the other hand, a too high value for $sigma_n$ might cause two close peaks to be wrongly identified as a single one, thus missing a positive detection.
+On the other hand, a large value of $sigma_n$ might cause two close peaks to be wrongly identified as a single one, thus missing a positive detection.
 We have found $sigma_n = 8 degree$ to be a satisfying value.

 #gaet[
-  Is it interesting to describe the local maximum extraction process ?
+  Is it interesting to describe the local maximum extraction process?
   According to me, there is obviously no novelty here (as for the entire section...), but it can eat up some space.
 ]